MajorMilk/Downloads-Folder-Auto-Sort/README.md

 1: Create a new array containing the extensions you want.

-2:Create a private string for that type of file (private string exampleDestinaion)
+2:Create a private string for the destination of that type of file (private string exampleDestinaion)

 3:Add a foreach loop in the UpdateDictionary() function.
 It should be linked with the ascociated destination.